-The risk landscape in which re/insurers operate is changing faster today than ever before.
-New economic, technological, socio-political, regulatory and environmental developments all have the power to change risks or create new ones.
+Re/insurers operate in a risk landscape that is changing faster today than ever before.
+New economic, technological, socio-political, regulatory and environmental developments are all capable of changing risks or creating new ones.
 Moreover, growing interdependencies between these developments can lead to accumulations of risk and create significant knock-on effects.
-The general business environment is undergoing significant changes, as well: liability and regulatory regimes continue to evolve, stakeholder expectations are strengthening and people’s risk perceptions are shifting.
+The general business environment is undergoing significant changes, as well.
+Liability and regulatory regimes continue to evolve, stakeholder expectations are growing and people’s risk perceptions are shifting.

 We define emerging risks as newly developing or changing risks that are difficult to quantify and whose potential impact on our business is not yet sufficiently taken into account.